ec209/re-team-manual/source/documentation/performance-platform.md

 ## Hosting

-The Performance Platform consists of a number of microservices which are hosted on the PaaS:
+The Performance Platform consists of a number of microservices:

 - backdrop
 - stagecraft
 - spotlight
 - performance-platform-admin

-Currently in production `backdrop` is still running in GOV.UK's Carrenza infrastructure.
+They are all hosted on PaaS, apart from the production `backdrop` which is still running in GOV.UK's Carrenza infrastructure.

 ## Services